-Lalita joined the Firm in 2017 as an associate in the Dispute Resolution department in Bermuda.
+Lalita Vaswani is a Senior Associate in Appleby’s Dispute Resolution department.
 She has a background in commercial and corporate litigation with a focus on restructuring and insolvency.

 Prior to joining Appleby, Lalita worked in the Litigation and Restructuring Group of a top tier Caribbean law firm, where she played a pivotal role on legal advisory teams in high-profile cross-border bankruptcy and insolvency matters throughout the Caribbean.
 She regularly appeared before the Barbados and Eastern Caribbean Supreme Courts.